strimzi/strimzi-kafka-operator/development-docs/DEV_GUIDE.md

 ```
 export DOCKER_BUILDX=buildx
 export DOCKER_BUILD_ARGS="--platform linux/amd64 --load"
-export DOCKER_BUILD_ARGS="--platform linux/arm64 --load"
+make all
 ```

-_Note: Strimzi currently does nto officially support any other platforms then Linux on `amd64`._
+_Note: Strimzi currently does not officially support any other platforms then Linux on `amd64`._